imadnyc/edea-ms/doc/src/authentication.md

 # Authentication

 The broad idea behind how edea-ms handles authentication and authorization is: do only what's absolutely necessary.
-Nowadays there's so many login providers and authentication solutions etc. that it's a fools errand to try and guess what someone will use and try to support and maintain that solution.
+Nowadays, there's so many login providers and authentication solutions etc. that it's a fools errand to try and guess what someone will use and try to support and maintain that solution.
 It's even worse when one thinks of whatever internal solutions have grown over time in some environments.